Slovakia

 Prime Minister Robert Fico

-Legislature National Council (unicameral)
+Legislature National Council of the Slovak Republic (unicameral)

-Judiciary Constitutional Court, Supreme Court, Specialized Criminal Court
+Judiciary Supreme Court, Constitutional Court

 Slovakia is divided into 8 self-governing regions (kraje), each with its own elected council (VÚC) and president.